 Surname names abound.
 So do word names, from gentle Shepherd to bold Steel.

-Traditional Steven and Stephen remain steadily popular, but international forms – like Stefan – less popular today.
-(The Spanish Esteban sits just inside the current US Top 500, but, of course, that’s not an S name.)
+Traditional Steven and Stephen remain steadily popular, while international forms – like Stefan – are less common today.
+(The Spanish Esteban ranks in the current US Top 500, but, of course, that’s not an S name.)

 In terms of rank, S names for boys come in 11th place out of 26.
 You’re far more likely to meet a boy with a J or an A name, but boy names starting with S are plentiful, too.